Santosh3010/Integration-Project-/README.md

-# Integration-Project-In Integration technique, we are going to accept the vital signals hypothetically.
-After we are hiding the personal
+# Integration-Project-In Integration technique, we are going to accept the vital signals hypothetically and display the details about the customer whether the customers vital signals are in range or not.
+To fetch the data we have set a password for the user .
+If password is attempted wrong 5 times than we hide the personal data of the customer.